Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 Do the roasters visit farmers and provide education, equipment and other support?

-Look at the information that they provide about the farming practices, the provisions for workers, whether the cherries are picked by hand, and whether native trees remain to provide shade.
+Look at the information they provide about farming practices, worker provisions, whether cherries are picked by hand, and whether native trees remain to provide shade.

 We're always striving towards this level of transparency, as you can see in the descriptions of our speciality coffees.